Hypogonadotropic hypogonadism

-Hypogonadotropic hypogonadism (HH), is due to problems with either the hypothalamus or pituitary gland affecting the hypothalamic-pituitary-gonadal axis (HPG axis).
+Hypogonadotropic hypogonadism (HH), is a disorder where the pituitary gland fails to produce the required levels of the hormones (LH and/or FSH) which are needed to stimulate the gonads (testicles or ovaries) to function normally.
+This usually means that the gonads produce unusually low levels of sex hormones (testosterone, progesterone, or estrogen), but it can also lead to other functional problems such as insufficient sperm in male HH.
+It may be caused by problems with either the hypothalamus or pituitary gland, in either case leading to abnormal functioning of the hypothalamic-pituitary-gonadal axis (HPG axis).
 Hypothalamic disorders result from a deficiency in the release of gonadotropic releasing hormone (GnRH), while pituitary gland disorders are due to a deficiency in the release of gonadotropins from the anterior pituitary.

 GnRH is the central regulator in reproductive function and sexual development via the HPG axis.
 GnRH is released by GnRH neurons, which are hypothalamic neuroendocrine cells, into the hypophyseal portal system acting on gonadotrophs in the anterior pituitary.

 The release of gonadotropins, LH and FSH, act on the gonads for the development and maintenance of proper adult reproductive physiology.
 LH acts on Leydig cells in the male testes and theca cells in the female.
 FSH acts on Sertoli cells in the male and follicular cells in the female.
 Combined this causes the secretion of gonadal sex steroids and the initiation of folliculogenesis and spermatogenesis.
 The production of sex steroids forms a negative feedback loop acting on both the anterior pituitary and hypothalamus causing a pulsatile secretion of GnRH.

 GnRH neurons lack sex steroid receptors and mediators such as kisspeptin stimulate RH neurons for pulsatile secretion of GnRH.

 Types

-Despite the genetic basis for hypogonadotropic hypogonadism remaining largely unknown, there are two known subtypes of HH, congenital HH (CHH) and acquired HH (AHH).
+There are two known subtypes of HH, congenital HH (CHH) and acquired HH (AHH).
 CHH is either due to genetic abnormalities resulting in non-functional gonadotrophin-releasing hormone (GnRH) secreting neurons or the complete/partial failure of puberty due to incorrect cell dysfunction resulting in insufficient secretion of the pituitary gonadotropin.
-CHH is divided into 2 subtypes depending on the condition of the olfactory system, anosmic HH (Kallman syndrome) and normosmic HH.
+Over 30 genes have been identified with mutations linked to CHH, but no genetic cause is known in over half cases.
+CHH itself can be further divided into 2 subtypes depending on the condition of the olfactory system, anosmic HH (Kallman syndrome) and normosmic HH.

 AHH is an acquired form of the disease often occurring after sexual maturation and is not related to genetic defects.
 AHH can also be developed through drug and alcohol use and encephalic trauma.
 AHH, in a clinical setting, can be shown through a lack/delay/stop of maturation as it relates to pubertal.
 Although therapy, and or treatment, is mostly up to the patient depending on their fertility desire, it is often treated by testosterone supplements for males, and estrogen supplements for females.